weiser/README/README.md

 # Working with Weiser

-A Handy Handbook on working with me
+A handbook on working with me

 ## What are my career goals?